2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/settings-stack.md

 Settings can be edited on many levels.
 The most general or fallback settings are presets in 2sxc.
 The most specific settings only apply to a specific view.

 In most cases your templates and code will simply want to get the most-relevant setting, no matter where it was configured.
 To make this possible, settings are treated as a stack.
 The most-relevant setting is top-most setting and is the one which will be used.
+So if a _View_ setting and a _Site_ setting have the same key, the _View_ setting will be preferred.

 The Settings are stacked in the following priority: